-If you are a student learning piano then entering an Eisteddfod is an excellent thing to do, because it is run by friendly volunteers who want to help you to enjoy your music and to gain confidence playing in front of people.
+If you are a student learning piano then entering an Eisteddfod is an excellent thing to do, because it is run by friendly volunteers who want to help you to enjoy your music and gain confidence playing in front of people.
 It is a good idea to enter two sections, if your teacher agrees, so that you have two chances to play.
 The second time you will feel more relaxed.
 You can play from memory or use the music.
 You don't have to buy any special clothes to perform, just dress neatly.

 The piano section gives you a large choice of age groups so that you are performing with other students the same age as yourself.
 You are also welcome to perform in an older age group if you feel you are experienced enough to compete against older performers.

-A few weeks after the closing date of the piano section, the Coordinator will decide on the program and send you a timetable.
+A few weeks after the closing date of the piano section, the Convenor will decide on the program and send you a timetable.
 The timetable will tell you everything you need to know about when and where you will play and give you some other information such as parking details.
-If you have ordered a pre-posted program, that will be posted to you a couple of weeks after the timetable.
+If you have ordered a pre-posted programme, that will be posted to you a couple of weeks after the timetable.

 When you enter the venue where the Eisteddfod is being held, you will see a registration table with some helpers sitting at it.
 They will ask you your name and take the photocopy (you have brought with you) of the music you are going to play.
 This is for the Adjudicator.
-You will need also to show the original of the music you are performing, in compliance with Copyright Law (see the Entry page for more information about copyright obligations).
+You will need also to show the original of the music you are performing, in compliance with Copyright Law (see the Entry page for important information about your copyright obligations).
 You do have the option of giving the original of the music to the adjudicator if you are not using it yourself, but is always wise to have a photocopy with you as well.

 If you have a family member or friend with you, they may buy a ticket to go into the theatre to hear you play.
 The ticket lasts all morning or all afternoon or they can purchase a special all day ticket if you are performing in a number of sections on the day.
 You can stay and listen to other students as long as you like.